British Rail Class 02: Service with British Railways

 Many of the locomotives were based in the Liverpool area, serving places like Bank Hall Shed, Allerton TMD, Liverpool Exchange and Garston Dock.
 Others went to Lostock Shed in Preston or Patricroft Yard near Manchester.

 D2850

-D2850 was a very short lived shunter, working for just ten years from 1960 to 1970.
-After leaving Bank Hall Shed, D2850 was transferred to Allerton TMD, where it spent the rest of its service.
-It was scrapped shortly after.
+D2850 entered service in 1960 was allocated to Bank Hall Shed, D2850 was transferred to Allerton TMD, where it spent the rest of its service.
+It was withdrawn and scrapped shortly in 1970 after just 10 years of service.

 D2851 or 02001

 D2851 was one of three locomotives that survived long enough to enter TOPS, spending nearly its entire life at Allerton Depot before it was withdrawn in 1975 and scrapped shortly afterwards.
 Even as late as 1973, the locomotive still carried its old number.
 Due to its short lifespan, there are few reported sightings of this locomotive.

 D2852

 D2852 survived in BR service longer than most other locomotives in this class and was allocated the TOPS number 02002, but never carried it.
 After leaving Bank Hall Shed, the locomotive was transferred to Speke Junction in 1966, and worked at Liverpool's Alexandra Dock during its time there.
 However, the locomotive was moved to Allerton Depot two years later.
 While in its early years, still in Bank Hall Shed, the units worked mostly the Great Howard Street Goods Yard.
 Despite its allocations, the unit was occasionally moved to Liverpool Brunswick Dock.
 While in Allerton Depot, it frequently worked alongside the aforementioned D2851 prior to receiving its TOPS number.
 D2852 was withdrawn in October 1973, and was scrapped on site by Avon Transmissions on the first of March 1976.